Brâncuși Week & an Infinite Column

 Photographer and sculptor Constantin Brâncuși in Paris

-Work of Art
+Works of Art

 Fascinated by his work, I was so happy to visit his Sculptural Ensemble at Târgu-Jiu park in Golj, Romania.
-Not far from his hometown of Hobita, three sculptures can be admired freely in the Targu-Jiu city park: The Endless Column (Coloana Infinitului) and The Ensemble: The Table of Silence (Masa Tăcerii) and The Gate of the Kiss (Poarta sărutului).
+Not far from his hometown of Hobita, three sculptures were placed by Constantin Brâncuși.
+All can be admired freely in the Târgu-Jiu city park: The Endless Column (Coloana Infinitului) and The Ensemble: The Table of Silence (Masa Tăcerii) and The Gate of the Kiss (Poarta sărutului).

 The Endless Column symbolizes the concept of infinity and the sacrifice of soldiers, while the Table of Silence is a symbol for time.
+Lastly, the Gate looks to symbolize the triumph of life over death.

 Legacy with 215 sculptures